arbor-sim/arbor/doc/concepts/recipe.rst

 a :class:`single_cell_model <py_single_cell_model>` that abstracts away the details of a recipe.
 This is possible because the number of cells is fixed and known, and it is guaranteed that there can be no connections or gap junctions in a model of a single cell.
-The single cell model is able to fill out the details of the recipe under the hood, and the user need only provide the cell description, and any probes they wish to place on the cell.
+The single-cell model is able to fill out the details of the recipe under the hood, and the user only needs to provide the cell description and any probes they wish to place on the cell.

 Why recipes?